Abstract

 Results

-Naringin and its derivatives (prunin and naringenin) demonstrated 50% growth inhibition of E. faecalis at concentrations exceeding 21,500 μg/mL.
-Combining naringin with AgNPs failed to improve its antimicrobial properties but disrupted the typical pairs (diplococci) and the organizational structure, showing greater bacterial aggregation.
-This study is the first to report indicating that antimicrobial concentrations of naringin and its derivatives upregulate the expression of genes related to stress protection mechanisms and biofilm formation.
+Naringin and its derivatives inhibited 50% of E. faecalis growth at concentrations above 21,500 μg/mL.
+Combining naringin with AgNPs did not boost antimicrobial activity but disrupted typical bacterial pairing and increased bacterial aggregation.
+Notably, this is the first study to report that antimicrobial concentrations of naringin and its derivatives upregulate genes associated with stress protection and biofilm formation in E. faecalis.

 Conclusion